Dan503/gulp-auto-imports/README.md

 If the format is provided as a string, the template is ignored.
 If it is provided as an object, a template is required.

-### $name
+### The `$name` placeholder

-`$name` in the `format` setting is replaced with the file name of the file.
+The `$name` placeholder in the `format` setting is replaced with the file name of the file.
 Any non-alphabetic and non-numeric characters are converted to underscores to prevent possible syntax errors.

 ```
-./folder/path/gulp-file-loader-is-awesome-123.js
+./folder/path/gulp-file-loader-is-awesome!123.js

  === converts to the $name ===

 gulp_file_loader_is_awesome_123
 ```
-If there are duplicate file names, a number is added to the end of the name based on how many duplicates it has found so far to ensure that each name is unique.
+If there are duplicate file names, a number is added to the end of the name based on how many duplicates it has found to ensure that each name is unique.

 ```
 ./folder/one/thing.js